Workplace Violence Prevention for Health Care in California: What Employees Need to Know

 Why “Workplace Violence Prevention for Health Care in California: What Employees Need to Know” Matters:

-• Identify risk factors that contribute to the escalation of violence
+• Identify the risk factors of workplace violence

-• Recognize and respond to potential large-scale emergencies such as active shooter or terrorist and bomb threats
+• Respond appropriately to large-scale emergencies such as an active shooter situation

 • Report incidents of workplace violence